PF940v2 80% Standard Pistol Frame-Version 2

 Yes, Felons that are restricted from owning a firearm, are restricted from purchasing and/or building a firearm.

 Don’t take our word for it...

-It is our goal to have the best customer service in the industry.
+It is our goal to have the best customer service in the industry and the best OEM and aftermarket parts for your Glock 19, Glock 43 and more.
 If at any time you are not 100% satisfied in anyway please let us know so we can correct the problem to your satisfaction.

 4.8 stars over the past 12 months (957 ratings)